M-Serrano-Altena/AH-Chips-and-Circuits/README.md

 <br>

-And for the most complex chip and netlist we can determine the state space by calculating $L_{min}$ first.
+And for the most complex chip and netlist we can determine the full state space by calculating $L_{min}$ first.
 We find:

 $$
 L_{min} = 761